-Blaine Monaghan provided services of CEO to the Company pursuant to an engagement agreement effective January 4, 2021, and superseded by an engagement agreement with effect from May 13, 2021, whereby Mr. Monaghan receives annual consideration of \$199,200.
+Blaine Monaghan provided services of CEO to the Company pursuant to an engagement agreement effective January 4, 2021, and superseded by an engagement agreement with effect from May 13, 2021, whereby Mr. Monaghan received annual consideration of \$199,200.
+The engagement agreement was amended on May 1, 2022 to increase the annual consideration to \$209,160 and further amended on March 1, 2023 to increase the annual consideration to \$219,618.
 The agreement may be terminated by Mr. Monaghan with one-month's prior written notice.
-If the Company terminates the agreement with Mr. Monaghan without cause, Mr. Monaghan is entitled to an amount equal to one time his annual consideration.
-Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Mr. Monaghan would be \$398,400.
+The Company may terminate the agreement for cause with no advance notice and without cause upon payment to Mr. Monaghan of an amount equal to the annual fee.
+Upon a change of control, as defined in the agreement, Mr. Monaghan is entitled to an amount equal to two times his annual consideration.
+Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Mr. Monaghan would be \$439,236.